Skip to content

 1. Unplug the electrode sets from the A/D-box (4 sets + mini-set with DRL and CMS electrodes).

-2. Put the protective caps back on the connectors, put the connectors in a waterproof plastic bag and use an elastic band to close the bag.
+2. Put the protective caps back on the connectors.
+Put the connectors in a waterproof plastic bag and use an elastic band to close the bag.
 The connectors are very sensitive and should not get wet!

 3. Escort the participant out of the EEG booth to the preparation room and put a towel on the participant's shoulders to prevent gel leaking on their clothes.

 4. Remove the electrodes from the cap one-by-one.
-Do not pull on the wires but on the electrode itself, to avoid damage to the wires.
+Do not pull on the wires but on the electrode itself to avoid damage to the wires.
+Make sure the electrodes never touch metal.
+This is especially a risk if the participant's chair contains a lot of metal.

-6. Once all electrodes are removed, place them in the plastic tub (not directly in the metal sink!).
-Remove the head cap from the participant's head and place it in the tub as well.
+5. Once all electrodes are removed, immediately place them in the plastic tub filled with lukewarm water (not directly in the metal sink!).
+Do not soak the electrodes for more than 10 minutes.

 7. Let the participant wash the gel out off their hair in the sink.
-Below the sink we have shampoo caps they can use.
+Below the sink we have shampoo they can use.

 Cleaning